 |Typical Loan Term||1 - 3 years||15 - 30 Years|

-Conventional mortgages are issued by established banks and set loan amounts equal to a percentage of a house’s closing price.
-This is known as a property’s loan-to-value (LTV) ratio.
-Conventional mortgages typically issue a loan equal to 80% – 96.5% of a house’s closing price.
-This means that conventional borrowers should expect to cover a down payment up to 20% of the purchase price.
+Conventional mortgages are issued by established banks and set loan amounts equal to a percentage of a house’s purchase price.
+Conventional mortgages typically issue a loan equal to 80% – 96.5% of a house’s purchase price.
+This means that conventional borrowers should expect to cover a down payment up to 20% or more of the purchase price.

 Hard money loans, on the other hand, are issued by private money lenders.
-Hard money lenders issue loans based on a house’s LTV ratio or after-rehab-value (ARV) ratio.
+Hard money lenders primarily issue loans based on a house’s loan-to-value (LTV) ratio or after-repair-value (ARV) ratio, though some will lend based on loan-to-cost (LTC).
 The LTV of a hard money loan is similar to a conventional mortgage; hard money lenders such as LendingHome issue loans up to 90% of a house’s closing price.
 Hard money lenders use LTV when a house is in good condition.

 ARV, on the other hand, is the expected fair market value of an underpriced house after renovations have been made.
 Hard money lenders use ARV when an investor seeks to either fix-and-flip a house in poor condition or rehab a rental property in poor condition.
 Hard money lenders such as LendingHome typical lend up to 75% – 80% of a house’s expected ARV.

 Conventional mortgages have a 30 to 45 day approval time, have a loan term typically between 15 – 30 years, and are used to purchase long-term investments.
-Conversely, hard money loans offer a comparatively quicker approval time and have a loan term typically between 1 – 3 years.
-For LendingHome, the pre-qualification phase takes as little as 3 minutes, and the time to funding is usually 10 – 15 days.
+Conversely, hard money loans offer a comparatively quicker approval time and a shorter loan term.

-Conventional mortgages typically offer low interest rates between 4% – 6% and have little-to-no lender fees, known as “points.”
-One point equals a one percent fee on the loan; conventional mortgages usually have points between 0 – 1.
+Hard money loans require the borrower to cover closing costs, application fees, appraisal fees, and any other costs associated with the purchase of a property.
+By contrast, conventional mortgages typically offer low interest rates between 4% – 6% and have little-to-no lender fees, known as “points.”
+One point equals one percent of the loan; conventional mortgages usually have points between 0 – 1.

-Conventional mortgages have standard and comparatively strict loan qualifications.
+Conversely, conventional mortgages also have standard and comparatively strict loan qualifications.
 This is because conventional mortgages are issued by large banks in a highly regulated lending environment.